 Practically everyone in the country has an active Facebook account, and most that do will check it at least once per day.
 That’s a lot of chances to show someone that you have the products and services they’re looking for.
 So how do you make sure it’s your brand that pops up instead of a rival’s?

 Building a following can take a long time.
 With a bigger following comes greater reach, meaning your posts go to more people, who in turn can follow you, meaning you get greater reach, and so on.
 But to get that snowball rolling, you have to start reaching people, which can be a major hurdle when starting out.

 One form of social media marketing that can help you leap this hurdle is Facebook Ads.
 Like Google Ads, Facebook Ads is an enormous suite with more options than most people ever have the chance to see, let alone use effectively.
-We go into more detail about these options in our post All About Facebook Ads, but the basics are that by choosing the right type of campaign targeted to the right audience can bring in several times the return on investment.
+By choosing the right type of campaign targeted to the right audience can bring in several times the return on investment.

 We’ve done Facebook Ads for clients who have had incredible results.
 One had the number of online sales increase over 10x previous months and even more in dollar amounts.
 Including the set-up and planning time, this amounted to over a 600% return on investment.

 Another client who tried Facebook Ads integrated the catalogue directly for remarketing so that we could show people who viewed a product that same product as an ad later.
 Using that method, in one week and $50 spent on ads, over $1800 worth of sales were made directly from these ads.
 Including the setup time, that’s still a 5x return on investment, and these ads are running continuously and are still generating sales without any extra input needed.
 Breaking down the first week, that was about $5 of ad spend per sale with each sale averaging over $180.
 Not bad at all!